rodneyshupe/Cookbook/Recipes/Entrees/Misc/FromTheFreezerStuffedPeppers.rst

    plastic wrap and 1 layer of foil.
 Place in baking dish and freeze until firm.
 Transfer to zipper-lock plastic bag and freeze up to 2 months.
-4. When ready to serve: Adjust oven rack to middle position and heat oven to 450 degrees.
+4. When ready to serve: Adjust oven rack to middle position and heat oven to 450F.
 Cut 8 pieces foil large enough to just cover stuffing in peppers, and spray with cooking spray.
 Unwrap peppers and cover filling sides with new foil squares.
 Using skewer, poke several holes through foil.
    Place peppers, foil side down, over vents of slotted broiler-pan top set